Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-10-12-synthetic-workflow.md

 * Does NOT support ECMA workflow steps, dialog participant steps, etc.
 * Synthetic Workflow does NOT support Routes and executes Workflow Processes serially.
 * Unsupported operations throw UnsupportedOperation Exceptions; Test your Synthetic Workflow run on a representative sample set to ensure the candidate Workflow Process steps do not use unimplemented features.
+* `wfSession.complete(..)` is not supported as it requires a Route which is an unsupported abstraction by Synthetic Workflow.

 ## How to Use